-After six years of marriage, the unshakeable confidence Cass felt on her wedding day is decidedly gone.
+After five years of marriage, the unshakeable confidence Cass felt on her wedding day is decidedly gone.
 Jonathan, on the other hand, is still smitten with Cass.
 It’s true that the personality quirks he once found charming in his wife–her complexity, her high standards, her refusal to clean the dishes–are beginning to grate.
 But for him, these are minor challenges in an otherwise healthy relationship.
-So it comes as a complete shock to Jonathan when Cass suddenly requests a marital ‘intermission': a six-month separation during which they’ll figure out if the comfortable life they’ve built together is, in fact, the one they both want.
+So it comes as a complete shock to Jonathan when Cass suddenly requests a marital ‘intermission’: a six-month separation during which they’ll figure out if the comfortable life they’ve built together is, in fact, the one they both want.

 After Cass and Jonathan devise an absurd and jet lag-inducing plan to swap custody of their beloved dog every thirty days, they decide that (aside from their monthly canine exchange) the intermission will be a time for self-reflection–and not a time for talking.
 Being apart leaves Cass and Jonathan vulnerable in ways they don’t expect: Jonathan slips into old habits with an ex, while Cass is ensnared by a powerful Hollywood producer with a familiar agenda.
 And, as the months pass, they both begin to see that the very worst of their problems are rooted in just these kinds of calculated silences–and in a delicate web of blistering secrets they may never be ready to share.